Hans Conried: Cartoons

-TV appearances
+Ward and Scott also cast him as the live-action host of Fractured Flickers, a wildly satirical, tongue-in-cheek redub of silent movies.
+During that show he had a tightly scripted segment where he absurdly interviewed guest stars and celebrities, while usually mistaking their identities, misunderstanding answers, taking umbrage or getting into mock disagreements.

+He also voiced Wally Walrus on The Woody Woodpecker Show and Dr. Dred on Drak Pack.
+According to the DVD commentary of Futurama, he was the inspiration for the voice created for Robot Devil.

+Television

 From 1955 to 1964, Conried made 19 guest appearances as "Uncle Tonoose" in Make Room for Daddy on ABC and then CBS, and four appearances as other characters.

 He was featured in the 1958 episode, "What Makes Opera Grand?", on the anthology series Omnibus.
 The episode, an analysis by Leonard Bernstein, showing the powerful effect of music in opera, featured Conried as Marcello in a spoken dramatization of Act III of Puccini's La Bohème.
 The program demonstrated the effect of the music in La Bohème by having actors speak portions of the libretto in English, followed by opera singers singing the same lines in the original Italian.

-Conried hosted several episodes of Walt Disney's Wonderful World of Color as the Magic Mirror from Snow White and the Seven Dwarfs.
-He was a regular guest on Jack Paar's Tonight Show from 1959 to 1962.
-Besides hosting Jay Ward's Fractured Flickers, he was a regular panelist on the pantomime program Stump the Stars and a semi-regular guest on the Ernie Kovacs-hosted game show Take a Good Look.
-Conried joined the cast of The Tony Randall Show during the 1977–78 season.
+Conried was a regular guest on Jack Paar's Tonight Show from 1959 to 1962.
+He was a regular panelist on the pantomime program Stump the Stars and a semi-regular guest on the Ernie Kovacs-hosted game show Take a Good Look.

+In 1977, Conried joined the cast for the second and final season of The Tony Randall Show in the recurring role of Judge Franklin's irascible father, Wyatt.